9 January 2006; revised 17 January/24 February

 Yet Alexander Chancellor deliberately disregarded the facts to write a hateful and venomous attack on my store and me.
 Chancellor is an odious creep who has become a disease on the face of the Guardian.

-And so the letter goes on for thirteen progressively more vitriolic paragraphs, most of which are longer than the ones quoted here.
+And so goes on for thirteen progressively more vitriolic paragraphs, most of which are longer than the ones quoted here.
 During the course of it Alexander Chancellor, who writes a regular column for the Guardian Weekend magazine, is described not only as ‘an odious creep’ and ‘a disease on the face of the Guardian’ (see above), but also as a ‘fool’, a ‘jackal’, a ‘morally bankrupt swine’, ‘an establishment toady’, ‘a middle class racist’, ‘poisonous’, ‘the cringing [former] lackey of Conrad Black’, ‘double-dealing’, sleazy, and the propagator of ‘slimy establishment propaganda’.
 The letter ends by suggesting that, if Chancellor persists in his ‘axe-grinding’ the editor might wish to dispense with his services: ‘Though, having failed at so many jobs, it is difficult to imagine upon whom he might next inflict himself.’

 Never before, one may speculate, has any national newspaper (or any newspaper anywhere) published such a vicious and abusive attack on one of its own columnists.